odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt.md

 }
 ```

-To get a new token the client must send a POST request to `/api/tokens` with a valid JSON request and a body like this:
+To create a new token, the client must send a POST request to `/api/tokens` with a valid JSON request
+and a body content like this:

 ```json
 {